aws-samples/hpc-applications/apps/Gromacs/README.md

 ## Performance

 Speedup-only charts (no absolute `ns/day` values), x86 normalised to a 1-node hpc7a baseline, Arm normalised to a 1-node hpc7g baseline.
 Same chart conventions as the LAMMPS README.
-The GPU section is being reworked (NVIDIA MPS GPU-sharing) and currently publishes no charts.
+The GPU section uses a different metric — aggregate throughput and price-performance under NVIDIA MPS GPU-sharing (see GPU below).

 ### x86 — hpc8a (Zen5) vs hpc7a (Zen4)